elcritch/sigils/docs/threading.md

 ## Overview

 - Sigils uses a message-passing model to keep agent logic thread-confined while enabling cross-thread signaling.
-- Agents can be **moved** to a worker thread; callers interact with them through a local proxy that forwards requests.
+- Agents can be **moved** to a worker thread; callers interact with them through a local proxy (`AgentProxy[T]`).
-- Cross-thread work is executed by a per-thread scheduler that processes messages serially.
+- Cross-thread work is represented as `ThreadSignal`s and executed by a per-thread scheduler (`SigilThread`).
-- Worker threads run the scheduler loop automatically; threads without a built-in loop must periodically poll to process forwarded events.
+- Worker threads run the scheduler loop automatically; the main thread must call `poll()`/`pollAll()` to process forwarded events.
-- Cleanup is synchronized: moved agents are owned by the destination thread, and proxies send dereference messages so the destination thread can release remote state.
+- Cleanup is synchronized: moved agents are owned by the destination thread, and proxies send `Deref` messages so the destination thread can release remote state.

 ## Mental Model